Champdani: Transport

 Champdani is well connected to the nearby city Kolkata by various means of transportation.
 The most common transport link is through Baidyabati railway station on the Howrah-Bardhaman main line of the Kolkata Suburban Railway which is also the efficient of all.
 Frequency of each sub urban train is of 5–10 minutes depending on the time of the day.
 The railway station provides basic amenities to the commuters such as drinking water and overhead sheds.

 State Highway 6/ Grand Trunk Road passes through Champdani.
-Private Bus number 2 (Chunchura Court - Bagkhal) plies through here.
+Private Bus number 2 (Chunchura Court - Rishra Railway station and Bagkhal) plies through here.
 Auto rickshaws and Cycle rickshaws are also in numbers to cover shorter distances.
 Though there are shortages of hired cabs but that hardly effects the transport communications.

 Champdani Ferry Ghat links to Nawabganj Ferry Ghat at North Barrackpur across the Hooghly River.

 Culture and festivals

 Almost 70% of the population consists of Hindus.
 Being a place with six huge factories, people from various parts of the country also came and got settled here.
-While majority of migrants are from Bihar and Uttar Pradesh & also Bengali family, a decent number of people can be found from other parts of the country too.
+While the majority of migrants are from Bihar and Uttar Pradesh & also Bengali families, a decent number of people can be found from other parts of the country too.
 People are very hospitable and live in peace and harmony.
-As majority of the city population belong to Hindu faith, Ram Navami, Hanuman Jayanti, Durga Puja, Diwali/Kalipuja and Chhat Puja are the most visible of all festivals.
-Other festivals include Saraswati Puja, Dol Yatra/Holi, Rakhi.
+As a majority of the city population belongs to the Hindu faith, Ram Navami, Hanuman Jayanti, Durga Puja, Diwali/Kalipuja, and Chhat Puja are the most visible of all festivals.
+Other festivals include Saraswati Puja, Dol Yatra/Holi, Rakhi & Muslim faith, Eid al Adha, Eid al Fitr, Muharram, and Rabi ul Awal.